madjaqk/zipdeck/README.md

 ## Zip Deck rules:

-There are N players, and a deck with N*4 cards.
-The deck is shuffled (Python's ```random.shuffle``` function) and each player is dealt a card.
+There are N players, and a deck with N*4 cards numbered 0 to N*4-1.
+The deck is shuffled (Python's `random.shuffle` function) and each player is dealt a card.
 Everyone looks at their card, then, on the count of three, if you believe you have the highest card, say (return) "Zip Deck!"

 If you *do* have the highest card and you said "Zip Deck", you win!
 You assign floor[C/4] points, divided between the other players any way you'd like, where C is the value of your card.

-If either you said "Zip Deck" but *don't* have the high card, or you do have the high card but *didn't* say "Zip Deck", you take a penalty of floor[C/4] points.
+If either you said "Zip Deck" but *don't* have the high card, or you do have the high card but *didn't* say "Zip Deck", you take a penalty of floor[C/4] points (min 1).

 The winner is the player with the fewest total points after a set number of rounds (as of now, N<sup>2</sup> rounds).